thanhlq/icommerce-microservices-example/README.md

 * Unit tests, I gave some unit tests with Product service as well the API test but not all tests have been implemented - only samples.
 * Database management service could be in shared code.
 * Loading/starting of the microservices could be shared in common code.
-* Integration test is not implemented yet.
+* Automated integration test is not implemented yet.
 * No security configured for this app yet i.e. authentication/authorization/cors/...

 ## Database Schema